barbourians/Spiegelhalter/jelly-beans/data-summarisation.md

 Galton wrote to the prestigious science journal Nature and titled his paper

 ## Vox Populi
-### Voice of the people
-but this process of decision making is now better know as the
+or the "Voice of the People" - but this process of decision making is now better know as "The Wisdom of Crowds"
-### Wisdom of crowds

 ## Guess the number of jelly beans
 Unfortunately I don't have an ox with me today, but like ...
 I do have a jar of jelly beans!